olavfuruseth/partner-widgets/README.md

 <div id="login"></div>
 ```

 You can then use the jQuery plugins **signupWidget** and **loginWidget** to instantiaite the widgets.
 You will need to pass in your partner reference.
-If you're not sure how to find this, please contact [partners@basekit.com](mailto:partners@basekit.com) and they will be able to provide you with this.
+If you're not sure how to find this, please contact [partners@basekit.com](mailto:partners@basekit.com) and we will be able to provide you with this.

 ```javascript
 $("#signup").signupWidget({